(c) DEFA Film Library 2020

 In the GDR, the American civil rights movement and Black activists were central to socialist solidarity in the international struggle for racial, gender and economic equality.
 The name of Paul Robeson, doubly admired because of his virtuosity as a singer and actor, was known to every East German.
 In recounting Robeson’s story, this documentary—now somewhat controversial—expresses admiration for the man and artist, while also making use of his role as a symbol.

 Dr. Harold (Hal) D. Weaver, the Founding Chair of the Africana Studies Department at Rutgers University, Paul Robeson’s alma mater, is currently an Associate at Harvard University's Hutchins Center for African and African American Research and the Davis Center for Russian and Eurasian Studies.
-His wide-ranging research, teaching, and publications have addressed topics such as: decolonization and the Cold War, Soviet training and research programs for Africans, the films of Ousmane Sembene, Black filmmakers’ representation of chattel slavery and the trans-Atlantic slave trade, and the human rights and spirituality writings of African American Quakers.
+A a long-term Robeson scholar-advocate, Dr. Weaver's wide-ranging research, teaching, and publications have addressed topics such as: decolonization and the Cold War, Soviet training and research programs for Africans, the films of Ousmane Sembene, Black filmmakers’ representation of chattel slavery and the trans-Atlantic slave trade, and the human rights and spirituality writings of African American Quakers.